rubyaustralia/rubyconfau-2013-cfp/clifford_heath-fact-based-programming/README.md

 We describe real situations using facts about things.
 So why do we allow object-orientation to force us to divide things into objects and attributes?
+The same happens when we design relational databases, except worse.

 It's not enough compensation that Ruby uses objects for attribute values.
 Many values have their own behaviours, which should not get forced into owner objects.